-Three dead, one injured in shooting in Dutch home
+Dutch police officer kills two family members, self: source

-AMSTERDAM (Reuters) - Three people were killed and a fourth seriously injured in a shooting at a home in the Dutch city of Dordrecht on Monday evening, police said.
+AMSTERDAM (Reuters) - A Dutch police officer shot and killed two family members and himself at a home in the city of Dordrecht on Monday evening, a police source said.

-Dutch newspaper de Telegraaf, citing sources involved in the investigation, said a police officer had shot family members and then himself.
-A fourth family member was seriously hurt, the newspaper said.
+A fourth relative was injured, said the source, who could not be identified because the investigation was ongoing.

 “Three people were killed in the shooting incident in Dordrecht’s Heimerstein (neighborhood).
-One person was seriously injured,” police said on Twitter.
+One person was seriously injured,” according to the official police statement on Twitter.

-Police officials could not immediately be reached to provide additional details.
 Emergency response teams were at the scene and a home in the neighborhood had been cordoned off.

 Dordrecht Mayor Wouter Kolff said on Twitter there had been “a very serious shooting incident” and that he was heading to the scene.